SpaiR/StrongDMM/README.md

 [![Build Status](https://travis-ci.org/SpaiR/StrongDMM.svg?branch=master)](https://travis-ci.org/SpaiR/StrongDMM)

 # Strong Dream Map Maker
-Yet another robust map editor for BYOND.

-### What is it
-StrongDMM is an alternative map editor for BYOND.
-It was built with thoughts to create a more flexible, fast and extensible tool, than the native one.
+StrongDMM is an alternative yet robust map editor for BYOND.
+It was built with idea to create a more flexible, fast and extensible tool, than BYOND provides.
+It has a 99% features parity with DM, with exclusion of very specific things which could be called useless.
+At the same time the editor provides much more and improves map editing experience in a thousand times.

 The editor provides a bunch of new features:
  * TGM support with built in map merger (no need to use external scripts and pre-commit hooks)
  * Almost instant environment open
+ * Custom layers filter
+ * Built-in screenshot tool
  * Smooth zoom-in/zoom-out
- * Robust "search&replace"
+ * Robust "Search&Replace"
  * Improved shortcuts
  * Robust variables editor and variables preview
  * Optional variables sanitizing

-...and a lot of more...
+...and a lot more...

 ### How to Use
 The recommended way is to use `sdmmlauncher`.
 Launcher will ensure that you are using the up to date version of the editor.